HarperDB/documentation/docs/applications/README.md

 This will ensure that new records must have these properties with these types.

-Because we ran `harperdb run .` earlier, HarperDB is now monitoring the contents of our application directory for changes and reloading when they occur.
+Because we ran `harperdb dev .` earlier (dev mode), HarperDB is now monitoring the contents of our application directory for changes and reloading when they occur.
 This means that once we save our schema file with these new attributes, HarperDB will automatically reload our application, read `my-app/schema.graphql` and update the `Dog` table and attributes we just defined.

 As a NoSQL database, HarperDB supports heterogeneous records (also referred to as documents), so you can freely specify additional properties on any record.
 If you do want to restrict the records to only defined properties, you can always do that by adding the `sealed` directive: